Fates Warning: Lineup changes and rise to near fame (1987–1993)

-In 1987, original vocalist John Arch left the band prior to the start of work on the band's next album, and was replaced by Ray Alder.
+In 1987, original vocalist John Arch was dismissed from the band prior to the start of work on their next album, and was replaced by Ray Alder.
 Their first album with Alder, No Exit was released in March 1988 and further developed the direction taken by the prior album with a more powerful sound all the while setting aside the fantasy themes and atmospheres.
-It featured one of the first prog metal suite of the genre, "The Ivory Gate of Dreams," which is based on the Gates of horn and ivory.
+It featured one of the first prog metal suite of the genre, "The Ivory Gate of Dreams," which is based on the gates of horn and ivory.
 No Exit gave Fates Warning their highest chart position to date on the Billboard 200, entering at number 111 and staying on the chart for thirteen weeks; it also helped build the band's popularity worldwide, with the videos for "Anarchy Divine" and "Silent Cries" receiving considerable airplay on MTV's Headbangers Ball, and Fates Warning touring almost non-stop in support of the album, playing with bands like Krokus, Savatage, Armored Saint and Flotsam and Jetsam.

 Following the tour in support of No Exit, original drummer Steve Zimmerman left the band in 1988 and was replaced by Mark Zonder, just as Fates Warning was preparing for their fifth studio album.
 The resulting album, Perfect Symmetry, was released in August 1989.
 The album abandoned the aggressive sound of No Exit, in favor of a more melodic and experimental one along with a melancholic atmosphere and intimate lyrics.
 Perfect Symmetry was full of extremely complex arrangements and an unusual and very articulated rhythm section, and is often regarded as a seminal prog metal album, "which laid the foundations of the sound of the 90s".
 Kevin Moore (keyboardist for Dream Theater at the time) was featured as a guest on the song "At Fate's Hands", while the cover was designed by Hugh Syme, famous for his work with the Canadian progressive rock band Rush.
-Although Perfect Symmetry was not as successful as No Exit, the album nonetheless charted for nine weeks on the Billboard 200, while its only music video "Through Different Eyes" managed to get some airplay on Headbangers Ball.
+Although Perfect Symmetry was not as successful as No Exit, the album charted for nine weeks on the Billboard 200, while its only music video "Through Different Eyes" managed to get some airplay on Headbangers Ball.
 The album also saw the band embark on their first full-length world tour, which lasted for a year between November 1989 and November 1990; they opened for Manowar in Europe and toured there again with Sanctuary, who had also opened for Fates Warning in the US in early 1990.